Continually Updated Clinical Reference

 The inner root sheath (IRS) is closely apposed to the hair shaft, and, because the sheath contains no pigment, it can easily be distinguished from the hair shaft.
 The IRS coats and supports the hair shaft up to the level of the isthmus, at which it breaks down and exfoliates in the infundibular space.

 The IRS consists of 3 concentric cell layers.
-The layers keratinize by forming trichohyalin granules, which is unlike the hair shaft.
-The hair shaft undergoes trichilemmal keratinization.
+The layers keratinize by forming trichohyalin granules; this is unlike the hair shaft, which undergoes trichilemmal keratinization.
 The outermost layer of the IRS (Henle layer) keratinizes first because it is lowest in the hair follicle.
 The cells of the innermost layer (IRS cuticle) point downward and inward and interconnect with the cells of the hair cuticle.
 These 2 cuticles are completely integrated and keratinize after the Henle layer.
 The middle layer (Huxley layer) keratinizes after the IRS cuticle and the hair cuticle.

-These 3 layers are distinct just above the dermal papilla.
-However, they keratinize relatively low in the hair follicle and are indistinguishable at higher levels where they function as a single unit covering the hair shaft.
-The IRS stains deeply with toluidine blue because of the presence of the amino acid, citrulline.
+The 3 layers are distinct just above the dermal papilla.
+However, they keratinize relatively low in the hair follicle and are indistinguishable at higher levels, where they function as a single unit covering the hair shaft.
+The IRS stains deeply with toluidine blue because of the presence of the amino acid citrulline.

 Hair shaft